The GCA meet students – the next generation of card designers!

 “The brief was fantastic, leaving us all really excited as we haven’t had an opportunity like this before.
 It genuinely felt like a real opportunity for us rather than being used as a free/cheap resource for creative ideas.
 Many thanks to those who made it possible and for the opportunity to help out the future generation of the creative world!” finished Thomas.

-The winner will be decided by a panel of judges from the Greetings Card Association.
-The Judging panel will be
+The winners were selected by a panel of judges from the Greetings Card Association.
+The Judging panel was

 - Chris Bryan, Second Nature and GCA vice-president